 Eurowings offers three types of fares:

-Best is Eurowings' high-end fare.
-It is geared towards the needs of business travellers and some leisure travellers.
+The Best fare is Eurowings' high-end fare.
+It's targeted towards the needs of business travellers and some leisure travellers.

-The Best fares offers passengers an exclusive seat in the front rows with more leg room, lounge access, a la carte catering.
-Eurowings, which merged Germanwings into their business, announced it was intensfying their cooperation and signed an extensive codeshare agreement.
+The Best fare offers passengers an exclusive seat in the front rows with more legroom, lounge access, a la carte catering.
+Eurowings, which merged Germanwings into their business, announced it was intensifying their cooperation and signed an extensive codeshare agreement.
 In future, a total 15 of the quality low-cost airline’s routes will also have Singapore Airlines’ SQ flight numbers.
 In future, passengers will travel comfortably to Singapore and throughout Asia with Eurowings and Singapore Airlines.
-The two airlines had already started their cooperation last year following the launch of the new direct connection between Düsseldorf and the city state of Singapore.
+The two airlines had already started their cooperation last year following the launch of the new direct connection between Düsseldorf and the city-state of Singapore.

 Eurowings' intercontinental route network includes the following destinations in the Caribbean, Dubai and Thailand, Varadero, Punta Cana, Puerto Plata, Phuket, Bangkok and Dubai.

 The quality low-cost airline and the Star Alliance partner are now further intensifying this cooperation by additionally signing an extensive codeshare agreement.
 In addition to the connections to Düsseldorf, it now also relates to the long-haul flights by Singapore Airlines from Munich, Zurich and Manchester which have already been in place for some time.

 The codeshare agreement starts on 22 June 2017 for a total of 15 Eurowings’ European routes to and from Düsseldorf, Munich, Zurich and Manchester.
 In future, it will be possible to combine the feeder flights via Eurowings with the long-haul flights of the multi-award winning airline in one ticket.